 A robust patient education and support framework can bridge these gaps, empowering patients to stay on therapy and achieve better health outcomes.
 Multichannel support programs are the best way to reach the broadest set of patients possible with impactful support that integrates resources such as:

 For patients requiring infusions, injections, or specialty therapies, the right site of care (SOC) practices can make a major difference in treatment accessibility, cost, and convenience.
 Without careful planning, patients may face delays, high out-of-pocket costs, or unnecessary logistical burdens.
+Convenient sites of care that not only accept patient insurance but also provide an enjoyable experience are vital for conversion and retention.

 Navigating patient access challenges requires a strategic, patient-first approach that accounts for affordability, education, and coordination between diverse stakeholders.
 From mapping the patient journey to optimizing site-of-care logistics, every step plays a critical role in ensuring therapy initiation and long-term adherence.